wxt-dev/wxt/docs/guide/essentials/frontend-frameworks.md

 ## Multiple Apps

-Since web extensions usually contain multiple UIs accross multiple entrypoints (popup, options, changelog, side panel, content scripts, etc), you'll need to create individual app instances, one per entyrypoint.
+Since web extensions usually contain multiple UIs across multiple entrypoints (popup, options, changelog, side panel, content scripts, etc), you'll need to create individual app instances, one per entrypoint.

 Usually, this means each entrypoint should be a directory with it's own files inside it.
 Here's the recommended folder structure: